chili-epfl/justhink-alignment-analysis/README.md

 Specifically, we consider:

-* RQ1 How do the interlocutors use task specific referents?
+* RQ1: How do the interlocutors use task specific referents?
 Does this link to task success?
     * H1.1: Task specific referents become routine earlier for more successful teams.
     * H1.2: When (a) task specific referents become routine and (b) their routines are primed, they are more likely to be surrounded by hesitation phenomena for more successful teams.

-* RQ2 How do the interlocutors follow up the use of task specific referents with actions?
+* RQ2: How do the interlocutors follow up the use of task specific referents with actions?
 Does this link to task success?
     * H2.1: Instructions are more likely to be followed by the corresponding actions earlier in the dialogue for more successful teams.
-    * H2.2: When instructions are followed by the corresponding actions (or another action), they are more likely to be surrounded by information management phenomena for more successful teams.
+    * H2.2: When instructions are followed by a corresponding or a different action, the action is more likely to be surrounded by information management phenomena for more successful teams.

 The RQs and Hs are addressed in the notebook for [testing the hypotheses](tools/7_test_the_hypotheses.ipynb).

 ## Acknowledgements <a name="acknowledgements"></a>
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 765955.
 Namely, the [ANIMATAS Project](https://www.animatas.eu/).

 ## References <a name="references"></a>

-[1] U. Norman\*, T. Dinkar\*, B. Bruno, P. Dillenbourg, and C. Clavel, "How Do Children Use Task-specific Referents to Succeed in a Collaborative Learning Activity?: Studying Alignment in Spontaneous Speech via Automatic Methods," under review, 2021.
+[1] U. Norman\*, T. Dinkar\*, B. Bruno, and C. Clavel, "How Do Children Use Task-specific Referents to Succeed in a Collaborative Learning Activity?: Studying Alignment in Spontaneous Speech via Automatic Methods," under review, 2021.

 [2] J. Nasir, U. Norman, B. Bruno, and P. Dillenbourg, "You Tell, I Do, and We Swap until we Connect All the Gold Mines!," ERCIM News, vol. 2020, no. 120, 2020, [Online].
 Available: [https://ercim-news.ercim.eu/en120/special/you-tell-i-do-and-we-swap-until-we-connect-all-the-gold-mines](https://ercim-news.ercim.eu/en120/special/you-tell-i-do-and-we-swap-until-we-connect-all-the-gold-mines).